sergioprado/torizoncore-custom-image/README.md

 # torizoncore-custom-image
-TorizonCore Builder build file to create a TorizonCore custom image
+TorizonCore Builder build file to create a TorizonCore custom image, used in the Torizon training.